Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles: The dependence of subhalo population properties on the cosmic web

-In Fig. \ref{fig:mass_fraction} we show the cumulative mass fraction in subhalos as a function of the normalized subhalo mass, $\mu$, for our five standard samples.
-The variation across different cosmic web environments is not dramatic, with $f_\mathrm{sub}$ typically deviating by $10$ to $20\%$ from the equally weighted sample.
-For the majority of the samples, this observed effect is marginally significant as indicated by $68\%$ bootstrap errors on the median.
+In Fig. \ref{fig:mass_fraction} we show the cumulative mass fraction in subhaloes as a function of the normalised subhalo mass, $\mu$, for our five standard samples.
+The middle panels display the fractional deviation of the cumulative subhalo mass fraction, $\Dequal!\left(\geq \mu\right),$ for each environmental sample relative to the equally weighted baseline.
+The lower sub-panels show the corresponding fractional deviation, $\Dcm!\left(\geq \mu\right),$ measured with respect to the cosmic mean sample.
+The variation across different cosmic web environments is not dramatic, with $f_\mathrm{sub}$ typically deviating by $2$ to $20\%$ from the equally weighted sample.
+For the majority of the samples, this observed effect is weak but statistically distinguishable within the $1\sigma$ bootstrap errors.
 There are a couple of interesting points of attention concerning the results shown in Fig.~\ref{fig:mass_fraction}.
-First, we note that for the $\langle M_{200} \rangle = \Msun[10^{12}]$ sample our results agree well with what \cite{2011MNRAS.410.2309G} obtained for comparable host masses in the \textsc{Millennium-II} Simulation (shown with the dashed line and corresponding purple shaded region).
+First, we note that for the $\langle M_{200} \rangle = \Msun[10^{12}]$ sample, our results agree well with what \cite{2011MNRAS.410.2309G} obtained for comparable host masses in the \textsc{Millennium-II} Simulation (shown with the dashed line and corresponding purple shaded region).
 For this host mass bin, the filament sample has higher mass fractions and the wall population exhibits lower values than the equally weighted sample.
 For the $\langle M_{200} \rangle = \Msun[10^{11}]$ bin, we also see a bimodal effect on $f_\mathrm{sub}$, but now where both filament and wall hosts have, on average, higher subhalo mass fractions, while only the void population displays lower values.
-As $f_{\rm sub}$ in the \Msun[10^{10}] bin is negligible, we do not show it here.
 The variation of $f_\mathrm{sub}$ with cosmic web environment is a sizeable effect which can potentially be important for strong lensing mass modelling studies.
 We leave a more thorough investigation into this matter for future studies.